rtaylor034/axbind_2/README.md

 ### About The Docs

-All configuration files are [toml](https://toml.io/en/) tables, and will described as shown:
+All configuration files are [toml](https://toml.io/en/) tables, and are documented as shown:

 | Key | Type | Description |
 |:----|:-----|:------------|